Deploy Wispr Flow via MDM

 Microphone | Required for speech-to-text dictation |

-Note: Screen Capture permission (for context-aware features) may be requested at runtime but is not included in the provided MDM profiles and is not shown during onboarding.
+Note: Screen Capture permission (used for context-aware features) is requested at runtime when needed.
+It is not included in the provided MDM profile and is not shown during onboarding.

 App identity info